AztecProtocol/aztec-connect-bridges/README.md

 2. there are no linting errors (`yarn lint`),
 3. you fetched upstream changes to your fork on GitHub and your branch has been rebased against the head of the `master` branch (**_not merged_**, if you are not sure how to rebase check out [this article](https://blog.verslu.is/git/git-rebase/)),
 4. the diff contains only changes related to the PR description,
-5. NatSpec documentation has already been written.
+5. NatSpec documentation has already been written,
-6. A spec was written
+6. a spec was written,
-7. A deployment script was written
+7. a deployment script was written.

 ## SDK